herculesgabriel/readingBible/books/john.md

 `41` At this the Jews there began to grumble about him because he said, "**I am the bread that came down from heaven.**" `42` They said, "Is this not Jesus, the son of Joseph, whose father and mother we know?
 How can he now say, '**I came down from heaven**'?"

 `43` "**Stop grumbling among yourselves,**" Jesus answered. `44` "**No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day.** `45` **It is written in the Prophets: 'They will all be taught by God.'
 Everyone who has heard the Father and learned from him comes to me.** `46` **No one has seen the Father except the one who is from God; only he has seen the Father.** `47` **Very truly I tell you, the one who believes has eternal life. `48` I am the bread of life.** `49` **Your ancestors at the manna in the wilderness, yet they died.** `50` **But here is the bread that comes down from heaven, which anyone may eat and not die.** `51` **I am the living bread that came down from heaven.
 Whoever eats this bread will live forever.
 This bread is my flesh, which I will give for the life of the world.**"

+`52` Then the Jews began to argue sharply among themselves, "How can this man give us his flesh to eat?"

+`53` Jesus said to them, "**Very truly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.** `54` **Whoever eats my flesh and drinks my blood, has eternal life, and I will raise them up at the last day.** `55` **For my flesh is real food and my blood is real drink.** `56` **Whoever eats my flesh and drinks my blood remains in me, and I in them.** `57` **Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.** `58` **This is the bread that came down from heaven.
+Your ancestors ate the manna and died, but whoever feeds on this bread will live forever.** `59` He said this while teaching in the synagogue in Capernaum.

+### Many Disciples Desert Jesus

+`60` On hearing it, many os his disciples said, "This is a hard teaching.
+Who can accept it?"

+`61` Aware that his disciples were grumbling about this, Jesus said to them, "**Does this offend you?** `62` **Then what if you see the Son of Man ascend to where he was before!** `63` **The Spirit gives life; the flesh counts for nothing.
+The words I have spoken to you - they are full of the Spirit and life.** `64` **Yet there are some of you who do not believe.**" For Jesus had known from the beginning which of them did not believe and who would betray him. `65` He went on to say, "**This is why I told you that no one can come to me unless the Father has enabled them.**"

+`66` From this time many of his disciples turned back and no longer followed him.

+`67` "**You do not want to leave too, do you?**" Jesus asked the Twelve.

+`68` Simon Peter answered him, "Lord, to whom shall we go?
+You have the words of eternal life. `69` We have come to believe and to know that you are the Holy One of God."

+`70` Then Jesus replied, "**Have I not chosen you, the Twelve?
+Yet one of you is a devil!**" `71` (He meant Judas, the son of Simon Iscariot, who, though one of the Twelve, was later to betray him.)